 Householders often use Certificates of Lawfulness to clarify that proposed alterations and extensions fall within permitted development rights, and /or are immune from enforcement action because the work took place more than 4 years.

-There are a number of different applications relating to prior approval.
+There are a number of different applications relating to prior approval and prior notification.

 Demolition - Prior approval is needed for the demolition of buildings used for residential purposes or is adjacent to such a building and is located outside a Conservation Area.